 If you're planning an Amalfi Coast road trip in this iconic region of Italy, you can set off from either Rome or Naples, which have the nearest airports (and they're both international) and easy car hire options.

-In the interests of costs (and a sense of adventure!) we're going to start our driving itinerary in Naples, which is known as the gateway to the Amalfi Coast.
+In the interests of costs - and a sense of adventure! - we're going to start Italian holiday in Naples, which is known as the gateway to the Amalfi Coast.

 From there, it's a quick drive to scenic towns and medieval villages like Ravello, Positano and Praiano.
 The Amalfi Drive hugs the edge of the Salerno Gulf and Tyrrhenian Sea and is famous for its panoramic views over the ocean, as well as the pleasant Mediterranean climate that exists here pretty much year-round.